dvfrancis/craftr/.github/ISSUE_TEMPLATE/06-django.md

 ---
-name: "Django"
+name: "Python & Django"
-about: Create an issue relating to this project's Django
+about: Create an issue relating to this project's Python or Django
-title: "DJANGO - "
+title: "PYTHON & DJANGO - "
 labels: enhancement
 assignees: dvfrancis
 ---